Confirm your age

 Find out more

-The Catalan winery Partida Creus is the creation of two Piedmontese from the Langhe (where wine is well-known), Antonella Gerosa and Massimo Marchiori, who first pursued careers as architects in Barcelona.
-But the wine bug tickled them, and soon they abandoned the big city and its sophistication for the vineyards of southern Catalonia, in Bonastre in Baix-Penedés.
-There they found a quantity of abandoned vineyards planted with a dizzying diversity of traditional Catalan grape varieties that they passionately revived to save these varieties – and their wines – from oblivion.
-For them, it's not just a matter of heritage rescue, no: it's a matter of taste and nature.
-Of natural wines, which they will continue to make from now on on these sandy, poor, clay-limestone or clay-gravel soils, poor and poorly irrigated, where the vines suffer to give their best juice.
-This is why their estate is as important from a winemaking perspective as it is from a historical perspective - we are talking here about the history of the vine in Catalonia.
-Massimo and Antonella practice organic, biodynamic viticulture, entirely manual and natural in order to give new life to these wines.
-Vinyater, sumoll, garrut, monastrell, ull de perdiu, ull de llebre, sumoll, queixal de llop, cariñena, trepat, subirat parent, maccabeu, parellada, pansé, bobal, cartoixà vermell and xarel·lo: Partida Creus is a veritable conservatory of native Catalan grape varieties.
-It also grows moscatel, grenache, merlot and cabernet (among others).
-Few wineries can boast growing so many different grape varieties.
-The wines reflect this diversity, with the winemakers striving to best convey the signature of the soil and the grape variety: single-variety wines are common among them, alongside extensive blends, all in the styles dear to Catalonia: still wine, "ancestral" sparkling wine, and even vermouth.
-The bottles themselves are works of art: bare glass, simply marked with two large stenciled initials that denote the vintage.
-The wines, fresh, vibrant, lush yet always straightforward and impeccably juicy and fruity, exude life.
-The arrival of a Partida Creus at the table always elicits exclamations of joy.
+Partida Creus is an important estate, both from a winemaking and historical perspective—we're talking about the history of the vine in Catalonia.
+Massimo Marchiori and Antonella Gerosa, originally from Piedmont—and even from the Langhe region, where wine is well-versed—first pursued careers as architects in Barcelona.
+But the wine bug tickled them, and they soon abandoned the big city and its sophistication for the vineyards of southern Catalonia, in Bonastre in Baix-Penedés.
+There they found a number of abandoned vineyards planted with a dizzying diversity of traditional Catalan grape varieties, which they passionately revived to save these varieties—and their wines—from oblivion.
+For them, it's not just a matter of saving their heritage, no: it's a matter of taste and nature.
+Of natural wines, which they will never stop making from now on on these sandy, poor, clay-limestone or clay-gravel soils, poor and poorly irrigated, where the vines suffer to produce their best juice.
+Massimo and Antonella practice organic, biodynamic, entirely manual and natural viticulture in order to give new life to these wines.
+Vinyater, sumoll, garrut, monastrell, ull de perdiu, ull de llebre, sumoll, queixal de llop, cariñena, trepat, ceciat parent, maccabeu, parellada, pansé, bobal, cartoixà vermell or xarel·lo: it is a true conservatory of the native Catalan grape varieties that Partida Creus cares for.
+There is also Moscatel, Grenache, Merlot and Cabernet (among others).
+Few wineries can boast of growing so many different grape varieties.
+The wines reflect this diversity, with winemakers striving to best convey the signature of the soil and the grape variety: single varietals are common among them, alongside very rich blends, all in the styles dear to Catalonia: still wine, "ancestral" sparkling wine, and even vermouth.
+The bottles themselves are works of art: bare glass, simply marked with two large stenciled initials that indicate the cuvée.
+The wines, fresh, vibrant, lush but always straightforward and impeccably juicy and fruity, breathe life.
+The arrival of a Partida Creus at the table always elicits cries of satisfaction.

 €39,00